oasys-kit/oasys_school/second/session_xoppy/readme.txt

 tutorial_xoppy.pdf

-and the Oasys workspave is:
+and the Oasys workspace is:

 tutorial_xoppy.ows